Why I started meditating

 But being a stoner was no longer a viable option for me.

-After being completely hooked I had finally given up a couple years earlier.
+After being completely hooked I had finally given up two years earlier.
 It had stopped being fun and its function had become merely to make me feel normal, which seemed pretty pointless.

 As when I’d given up anti-depressants a few years earlier, I felt strongly that I had to discover who I was without all that.

 I was on a mission to find ecstasy, or at least some peace of mind.
-The non-drug route was now appealing in a way it hadn’t been before, if only because getting off my head had provided only fleeting respite from ‘me’ so far.
+The non-drug route was now appealing in a way it wasn’t before, if only because getting off my head had provided only fleeting respite from ‘me’ so far.

 Could meditation really offer relief from the depression and anxiety that wrecked each day?
 As the Buddha had observed, life was suffering, and I needed a way out.